pactus-project/pactus.org/website/learn/blockchain/genesis/index.md

   are defined at genesis time and ensure that the entire network operates within the same configuration.
   These consensus parameters are discussed in detail in the consensus section of the documentation.
 - **Treasury Account**: The [treasury account]({{ site.baseurl }}/learn/blockchain/account/#treasury-account)
-  is defined at the Genesis time and holds the total supply of the Pactus blockchain, 21 million coins.
+  is defined at the genesis time and holds the total supply of the Pactus blockchain, 21 million coins.
 Each coin is divided into 1 billion units.
 - **Bootstrap Validators** The bootstrap validators are defined by their public keys.